U.S., EU to expel more than 100 Russian diplomats over UK nerve attack

 U.S. officials said the scale of the expulsions was based not only on the expansion of Russian espionage in the United States, but also on its increasing focus on critical infrastructure targets such as electrical grids, financial networks, transportation and healthcare.

-Trump has been criticized in the United States for doing too little to punish Russia for the election meddling and other actions, and U.S. Special Counsel Robert Mueller is looking into whether Trump’s campaign colluded with the Russians, something he denies.
-Moscow denies interference in the campaign.
+Trump has been criticized in the United States for doing too little to punish Russia for the election meddling and other actions.
+U.S. Special Counsel Robert Mueller is looking into whether Trump's campaign colluded with the Russians, which he denies.
+Moscow also denies interference in the campaign.

 Skripal's poisoning, which Britain said employed the Soviet-era military-grade nerve agent Novichok, is the first known offensive use of a nerve toxin in Europe since World War Two.